numbbo/coco/docs/coco-doc/source/index.rst

 *problem*
-  We talk about a *problem*, |coco_problem_t|_, as a specific *function instance* on which the optimization algorithm is run.
+  We talk about a *problem*, |coco_problem_t|_, as a specific *function instance* on which an optimization algorithm is run.
   A problem
   can be evaluated and returns an |f|-value or -vector and, in case, a |g|-vector.